xapian/xapian-docsprint/practical_example/searching/prefix.rst

 	1: #001 Ansonia Sunwatch (pocket compas dial) INFO:xapian.search:'title:sunwatch'[0:10] = 1

-We can also combine prefixes with of the logical operators to perform more complex queries::
+We can also combine prefixes with the logical operators to perform more complex queries::

 	$ python search1.py db description:"silver case" AND title:sundial